 If you are over 60 or have a partner over 60, you may be able to claim Retirement Pension (based on your national insurance contributions), and or Pension Credit (an income-based benefit which looks at any other income you have).
 However, you may have to wait until you are older, or your partner is older, to claim these benefits.
-This is because state pension age is changing.
-Retirement pension is based on your state pension age, which is rising.
-For Pension Credit, both you and your partner usually need to have reached state pension age for a woman born on the same date as you (even if you are not a woman).
+Retirement pension and Pension Credit depend on your state pension age, which is rising.
+For Pension Credit, both you and your partner usually need to have reached state pension age, unless you are already claiming Pension Credit.

 You can check your state pension age on the GOV.UK website using the State Pension age calculator.

 There are also other benefits which may apply depending on your circumstances, for example Housing Benefit if you pay rent, council tax reduction if you pay council tax, and Attendance Allowance if you have care needs, and you are claiming when you are over state pension age (if you claimed when you were below this age and get Disability Living Allowance (DLA) or Personal Independence Payment (PIP), you can continue to get DLA/PIP).